Get insider access

 5. Best Budget Outdoor TV

 Although budget TVs typically aren't bright enough to use outdoors in bright sunlight, they're good enough for a well-covered patio or use at night.
-The best budget outdoor TV we've tested is the TCL Q6/Q650G QLED.
-It's a good TV for the price, and it looks great outdoors thanks to its high peak brightness and decent reflection handling.
-It has a great selection of extra features, and the built-in Google TV smart interface is easy to use.
+The best budget outdoor TV we've tested is the Hisense U6/U6N.
+It's a good TV for the price, and it looks great outdoors thanks to its very good peak brightness and decent reflection handling.
+It also looks great at night, with unrivaled black levels for a TV in this price range.
+The TV has a great selection of extra features, and the built-in Google TV smart interface is easy to use.
 It also has a great selection of streaming channels.

 It's an adequately well-built TV, but like most on this list, it's not weatherproof, so you'll need a proper enclosure to protect it from the elements.
 Sadly, it has a narrow viewing angle, so there are better choices for a wide patio, as the image degrades when viewed at an angle.
-It gets loud, but its frequency response is middling, so getting a soundbar or outdoor speaker system is a good idea if you want your music to sound its best during loud BBQs or pool parties.
-You could also opt for the slightly dimmer Best Buy exclusive TCL Q5/Q550G QLED.
-Both TVs are nearly identical, and the Q5 is the better value overall, but the Q6's slight brightness advantage gives it the edge for outdoor use.
+It doesn't get very loud, so getting a soundbar or outdoor speaker system is a good idea for your music to sound its best during loud BBQs or pool parties.

 See our review